MedAliAdlouni/temporal_data_analysis_project/README.md

 ## 📌 Overview
 This project analyzes and models the time series of sunspot activity from 1700 to 1988.
 The goal is to explore trends, clean and visualize the data, and apply statistical models to forecast future sunspot counts.

+## 📈 Dataset
+The dataset consists of yearly sunspot counts between 1700 and 1988, commonly used in time series forecasting tasks.

 ## 📊 Methods Used
-- Time series decomposition (classical and STL)
+- Time series decomposition
+- Data cleaning and visualization
 - Statistical modeling with SARIMA
-- Data cleaning and visualization
 - Forecast evaluation and validation

 ## 📁 Project Structure
 ```
 .
 ├── main.ipynb          # Jupyter notebook containing the full analysis

+├── main.pdf          # Jupyter notebook in pdf format

+├── sunspot.csv          # dataset

-├── fonctions.py        # Custom helper functions used in the notebook (assumed)
+├── fonctions.py        # Custom helper functions used in the notebook
-├── venv/               # Virtual environment (not included in version control)

 └── README.md           # Project description
 ```